 Episode 4: Fundraisers (Melissa Russell)

 Many times, fundraising can carry a negative connotation—evoking feelings of guilt and compulsion.
 But Melissa Russell doesn’t believe it has to be this way.
 Serving as the Chief Advancement Officer at International Justice Mission, Melissa shares how she and her colleagues seek to lead and serve from a posture of abundance instead of scarcity.
 Offering a refreshing glimpse into the peace and joy of Kingdom-minded fundraising, Melissa invites us to reframe our perspective and trust in God’s rich generosity.
-This episode will release Wednesday, July 25.
+Listen here.

 Episode 5: Churches (Bryan Dunagan)

 Amidst a strong distrust of churches on the rise, Jesus calls us to cling tightly to unity.
 In this episode, Bryan Dunagan, Senior Pastor of Highland Park Presbyterian Church in Dallas, Texas, takes us on his own personal journey of rejecting competition and choosing to have faith in God’s generous provision.
 Listen in as Bryan shares how he pursues collaboration with churches, leaders, and nonprofits to address the needs of congregants living in a city full of different churches.
-This episode will release Wednesday, August 1.
+Listen here.

 Episode 6: Global Ministries (Alex Nunez)

 Nearly half of the individuals living in the Dominican Republic live below the poverty line… and Alex Nuñez, the CEO of Esperanza International, is on a mission to change that.
 Listen in as Alex shares from her own experience about how partnership and a Kingdom-first outlook have maximized Esperanza’s impact and brought holistic transformation to entire families and communities in the Dominican Republic.
-This episode will release Wednesday, August 8.
+Listen here.

 About Blake Mankin